 Elizabeth Pagel Serebransky is a partner in the New York office of Debevoise & Plimpton LLP in the Executive Compensation & Employee Benefits and Securities Groups.
 Beth's practice focuses on a broad range of executive compensation and employee benefits matters including the tax and benefits issues that arise in mergers and acquisitions and other corporate transactions and the design, negotiation and implementation of employment agreements, equity-based incentive and other compensation programs for public and private companies, financial sponsors, management groups and individual executives.
 She also advises clients on compensation-related corporate and securities law matters, including corporate governance and SEC registration, reporting and disclosure requirements.
 She is recommended by The Legal 500 US (2012) in Employee Benefits & Executive Compensation.
 Beth received her J.D. magna cum laude from the University of California, Hastings College of Law in 1984.

-Erin K. Cho is a principal in the Fiduciary Responsibility practice group at Groom Law Group.
+Erin K. Cho is a partner in the Retirement Services and Employers Practice Groups at Groom Law Group.
 Ms. Cho advises clients on matters involving ERISA’s fiduciary and conflict of interest rules.
 She advises asset managers, broker-dealers and investment bankers with respect to the many and varied services and financial products (including complex structured products and derivatives) they offer to U.S. pension plans.
 She counsels hedge funds and private equity clients on the consequences of accepting investments by benefit plan investors, as well as plan assets and prohibited transaction concerns arising in connection with venture capital investments and corporate transactions.
 She counsels plan sponsors on all aspects of ERISA fiduciary compliance, including plan governance, plan expense issues and the selection and monitoring of plan investment options.
-Ms. Cho also represents clients on exemption requests and regulatory initiatives before the U.S. Department of Labor’s Employee Benefits Security Administration.
+Ms. Cho also represents clients in connection with audits and investigations as well as advisory opinion and exemption requests before the Department of Labor.

-Ms. Cho regularly speaks on pension investment matters, including as a co-chair of the Practising Law Institute’s annual conference, “ERISA: The Evolving World”.
-Ms. Cho received her B.A. in History from Yale University (magna cum laude, Phi Beta Kappa) and her J.D. from Harvard Law School (cum laude).
+Ms. Cho regularly speaks on pension investment matters, including as a co-chair of the Practicing Law Institute’s annual conference, “ERISA: The Evolving World”.
+Ms. Cho received her B.A. with distinction in History from Yale University where she was elected to Phi Beta Kappa and her J.D. with honors from Harvard Law School.